zahrag/BIOSCAN-1M/README.md

 ###### <h4> Generalization
-To assess the generalization capabilities of our models, which were trained on the BIOSCAN-1M-Insect dataset, specifically for Order-level classification involving resized and cropped images from the BIOSCAN-1M Insect Large dataset, it is imperative to ensure precise path configurations to the new images as well as trained model within the generalization.py script.
+To assess the generalization capabilities of our models, which were trained on the BIOSCAN-1M-Insect dataset, specifically for order-level classification involving resized and cropped images from the BIOSCAN-1M Insect Large dataset, it is imperative to ensure precise path configurations to the new images as well as trained model within the generalization.py script.
 Subsequently, follow these steps: